-- 6.1 The appendices attached provide the full statistics for the campaign, with the following points of note: - The application stage saw a significant increase in the number of female and BME candidates applying compared to the 2008 campaign, 342 (76%) and 222 (122%) respectively. - 1, 205 candidates who were part of the positive action programme submitted an application form and have been tracked throughout the entire process. - Across all categories there were similar proportions of candidates who failed at the first sift - incomplete application form, unspent convictions etc. - At the first sift BME candidates achieved a lower pass rate than white males and females, although white male applicants for this Authority demonstrated a lower pass rate compared to the other categories.

-- On average 71% of candidates failed at second sift which is the assessment of the responses to questions on the application form.
+- 6.1 The appendices attached to this report provide the full statistics for the campaign, with the following points being worthy of note: - The application stage saw a significant increase in the number of female and BME candidates applying compared to the 2008 campaign, 342 (76%) and 222 (122%) respectively. - Across all categories there were similar proportions of candidates who failed at the first sift - incomplete application form, unspent convictions etc. - At the first sift BME candidates achieved a lower pass rate than white males and females, although white male applicants for this Authority demonstrated a lower pass rate compared to the other categories. - On average 71% of candidates failed at second sift which is the assessment of the responses to questions on the application form.
 It is worth noting that BME and white male candidates had very similar failure rates with females being slightly more successful at this stage.
-Unfortunately due to the relatively small number of underrepresented groups at the beginning of the process this meant that there were significantly less numbers of these individuals still in the process by the end of this stage which equated to 108 female and 55 BME candidates, and were less than the 2008 campaign (113 female/60 BME).
+Unfortunately due to the relatively small number of underrepresented groups at the beginning of the process this meant that there were significantly less numbers of these individuals still in the process by the end of this stage which equated to 108 female and 55 BME candidates, and these figures are lower than those attained during the 2008 campaign (113 female/60 BME).
 However in comparison the applicants who had been part of the PA programme achieved a higher pass rate at this part of the process. - At Written stage it is interesting to note that out of all of the groups females achieved the lowest pass rate.
-On further analysis it appears that females mainly failed in the following areas; Working with Numbers and Problem Solving. - Historically both locally and nationally, a high percentage of BME candidates tend not to be successful at the written stage; however it is encouraging to note that this group regionally achieved a 60% pass rate (55.6% for Tyne and Wear applicants) in the 2009/10 process compared to a 40% pass rate in the 2008 campaign. - At Role Related stage, 64.5% of females failed with the majority failing more than one test which is comparable with the 2008 output figures.
+On further analysis it appears that females mainly failed in the following areas; Working with Numbers and Problem Solving. - Historically, both locally and nationally, a high percentage of BME candidates tend not to be successful at the written stage.
+However, it is encouraging to note that this group achieved a 60% pass rate in the 2009/10 process compared to a 40% pass rate in the 2008 campaign.

+- At Role Related stage, 64.5% of females failed with the majority failing more than one test which is comparable with the 2008 output figures.
 The main de-selectors were equipment carry, ladder lift, enclosed space and equipment assembly.
 Out of all the categories BME candidates achieved the highest pass rate during these tests. - Regionally 19 female and 18 BME candidates were successful at interview.
-In comparison to the 2008 process, this campaign has produced 17% fewer successful female candidates and a 38% increase in the number of successful BME candidates. - On a positive note positive action candidates tended to achieve a higher pass rate at this stage compared to the other categories with white males achieving 72.7% pass whilst females and BME candidates achieved 92.8% and 80% respectively. - From the 10 female and 11 BME candidates who had been successful at interview and nominated Tyne and Wear as their preferred Service, 80% and 45% had been part of the positive action programme respectively.
+In comparison to the 2008 process, this campaign has produced 17% fewer successful female candidates and a 38% increase in the number of successful BME candidates. - Positive Action candidates tended to achieve a higher pass rate at this stage compared to the other categories with white males achieving 72.7% pass whilst females and BME candidates achieved 92.8% and 80% respectively. - Of the 10 female and 11 BME candidates who were successful at interview and had nominated Tyne and Wear as their preferred Service, 80% and 45% had been part of the positive action programme respectively.